 Guidance for people who are Clinically Extremely Vulnerable from Covid-19

-If you have a medical condition that identifies you as clinically extremely vulnerable you will have been notified by your GP or consultant to advise you that you are on the national shielding database.
+If you have a medical condition that identifies you as clinically extremely vulnerable (CEV) to covid-19 you will have been notified by your GP or consultant to advise you that you are on the national shielding database.

 If you don’t have anyone else to call on there are a number of local groups and voluntary organisations across the county who can help you with a range of tasks such as shopping, prescription collections, pet care, and access to financial support and advice services.

 Or you can call our Customer Services Centre on 01609 780780.
 We are open 7 days a week from 8am to 5.30pm.